rundsk/dsk/README.md

 # Architecture

 Architecture-wise dsk is split into a backend and frontend.
-The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for the frontend, usually implemented in JavaScript.
+The backend implemented in Go takes care of understanding the definitions tree and provides a REST API for the frontend, usually implemented in JavaScript.

-Frontends are pluggable and the decoupled design allows you to create indvidually branded frontends.
+Frontends are pluggable and the decoupled design allows you to create individually branded frontends.
-These are entirely free in their implementation, they must adher to only a minimal set of rules.
+These are entirely free in their implementation, they must adhere to only a minimal set of rules.

-The frontend and backend and are than later compiled together into a single binary, making it usuable as a publicly hosted web application or a locally running design tool.
+The frontend and backend are than later compiled together into a single binary, making it usable as a publicly hosted web application or a locally running design tool.

 ## Building your own Frontend